 Within SPA 5, 24.1% live alone and 33.2% live with only one other person compared to total county rates of 8.9% and 22% respectively.
-SPAs 1 and 6 reported 21.1% of households of 6 or more people per housing unit compared to a county rate of 11.9%.
+SPAs 1 and 6 reported 21.1% of households of 6 or

 The county carries over 3.4 million occupied housing units wherein the majority of dwellings (45.1%) were a married couple/family.
 Single female householders with no spouse are reported at a higher percentage than male householders with no spouse.